0x074b/Code.Process-Injection/PE Shellcode/README.md

 *The process of patching the binary to redirect the code execution flow is as follows:*

 *1. Find the first instruction that is 5 bytes in size inside the bginfo.exe binary*
-    *1. We will overwrite this instruction with a jump to the shellcode as explained in step 2*
+*1.1 We will overwrite this instruction with a jump to the shellcode as explained in step 2*
-    *2. Prior to overwriting this instruction, write it down somewhere - we will need to append it to our shellcode later in order to restore the code   execution flow*
+*1.2 Prior to overwriting this instruction, write it down somewhere - we will need to append it to our shellcode later in order to restore the code   execution flow*
-    *2. Write down the address of the next instruction to be executed next - after the shellcode has been executed, stack and registers restored, we     will jump back to this address to let the bginfo.exe continue as normal*
+*1.3 Write down the address of the next instruction to be executed next - after the shellcode has been executed, stack and registers restored, we will jump back to this address to let the bginfo.exe continue as normal*

 *2. Overwrite the instruction in step 1 with a jump to the shellcode at 4D8000‬*

+*3. Save registers' and flags' state by prepending the shellcode with ```pushad``` and ```pushfd``` instructions - we do this so we can restore their state before redirecting the execution back to bginfo.exe and avoid any crashes*

+*4. Remember the ESP register value - we will need this when calculating by how much the stack size grew during the shellcode execution.
+This is required in order to restore the stack frame before redirecting the code execution back to bginfo.exe*

+*5. Modify the shellcode:*
+*5.1 Make sure that ```WaitForSingleObject``` does not wait indefinitely and does not freeze bginfo.exe once the shellcode is executed*
+*5.2 Remove the last instruction of the shellcode ```call ebp``` to prevent the shellcode from shutting down of bginfo.exe*

+*6. Note the ESP value and the end of shellcode execution - this is related to point 4 and 7*

+*7. Restore the stack pointer ESP to what it was after the shellcode executed ```pushad``` and ```pushfd``` as explained in step 3, with .
+This is where ESPs from point 4 and 7 comes in to play*```add esp, <ESP_POST_SHELLCODE - ESP_PRE_SHELLCODE>```

+*8. Restore registers with ```popfd``` and ```popad```*